MathuxNY-73/hackerrank-problems/ProblemSolving/README.md

 - [X] Find a C++ working solution on the sample input
 - [X] Submit C++ solution.
 - [X] Problem solved

+### Max Array Sum
+This is a dynamic programming challenge from hackerrank.
+The goal is to determine the maximum sum of non-consecutive elements in a given array.
+I try to solve this problem using the C and C++ language.
+[Problem link](https://www.hackerrank.com/challenges/max-array-sum/problem)
+As of September 7<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit first solution.
+Got wrong
+- [X] Find a second working solution on the sample input
+- [X] Submit second solution.
+Got correct
+- [X] Problem solved
 </details>

 ## Graph Theory